 In Part 1 I wrote about the practicalities of setting your camera up, and the sorts of things to consider when obtaining shots.
 In this part I'm going to talk about gadgets to help you use the camera, as well as considerations for the edit.

-Gadgets and accessories
+Action camera gadgets and accessories

 Given that these cameras are all about mobility, gadgets quite often mean faff.
 But sometimes they can be useful if you select them carefully.
 The Karma and Feiyu syle gimbals may well be a worthy investment.
 Contrary to the lack of mention on the website, the Karma handheld gimbal is in fact splash and dust proof according to response by GoPro in a recent Q&A. Feiyu Tech and other companies such as Removu also make dedicated splash and dust proof models.
 However FeiyuTech have one other ace up their sleeve in the fully waterproof (read submersible) WG2 gimbal.
 A collapsible pole is also a useful thing to have, allowing you to get a number of different perspectives, manoeuvre the camera to difficult to access places, capture selfie shots (I know, I know!), and you can even use one model as a static tripod.
 Speaking of which, a micro tripod, such as a Gorilla Pod is extremely useful to have available.